King's Health Partners' Summer SchoolRelevant to: Research

 The Summer School finished with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.

 Professor Charles Wolfe OBE, Director of the NIHR Guy’s and St Thomas’ Biomedical Research Centre said “I speak from experience when I say that biomedical research is one of the most rewarding careers you could choose to pursue.
 Every day my colleagues and I work towards our goal of discovering new ways to diagnose and treat diseases, in order to improve the lives of our patients and the clinical care that they receive.
 I hope that this year’s Summer School inspires the students to consider a career in research.”

 King’s Health Partners is an Academic Health Science Centre that brings together three of the country’s leading NHS Foundation Trusts, Guy's and St Thomas', King's College Hospital and South London and Maudsley, with a world-class university, King's College London.
 The partnership was formed to turn research more swiftly and effectively into improvements in healthcare for people with physical and mental health problems in south east London.

 The Summer School is funded by KHP and the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London.

-You can find out more about the 2019 Summer School and how to apply on the BRC website.
+You can find out more about the 2019 Summer School and how to apply for the 2020 school on the BRC website.